Is it important enough?- if so, take responsibility & take Action!

 “It’s believed that these actually spin and when rotating one way, they emit energy, and when rotating the opposite, they suck in energy.
-In this belief system, people both give and receive energy to each other unconciously.
+In this belief system, people both give and receive energy to each other unconsciously.

 Sometimes, when people are depressed or have anxiety, it is believed by some practitioners that they have a blocked chakra.
-Instead of the spinning of the chakra reversing on occassion, it is just spinning one way
+Instead of the spinning of the chakra reversing on occasion, it is just spinning one way

 and sucking energy from others and making them feel sick and drained.

-I wont attest to this being factual, but I do believe it is possible.”
+I won’t attest to this being factual, but I do believe it is possible.”

-Nimisha Brahmbhatt, an independent management consultant who works with FTSE 500 companies, says: “it is inevitable that you will come across both characters in the workplace… and before you jump on the band wagon of making the drain the ‘bad guys’ and the radiator ‘the good guys’, the first step is always to remember a drain is usually the type of personality that had some unresolved internal issues which make them the ‘negative nancy’ of the workplace.
+Nimisha Brahmbhatt, an independent management consultant who works with FTSE 500 companies, says: “it is inevitable that you will come across both characters in the workplace… and before you jump on the

 Carmen Williams of strategic action consulting adds “People often say that ‘time is money’, but it is not ‘energy is money’.
 They say that you are an average of the 5 people that you spend the most time with.
 It is for that reason that I urge my clients to consider who they are spending time with and focus on if they feel more energised after being with them or not.
 If not, then try to limit contact.
 If limited contact is not an option there are some reframing strategies that you can utilise.”